Core Idea

 Why Hierarchy Emerges

 Herbert Simon’s “watchmaker parable” provides the clearest explanation.
-Two watchmakers, Hora and Tempus, both build intricate watches of 1,000 parts.
-Tempus assembles one piece at a time from scratch; if interrupted, he must start over.
-Hora assembles stable sub-units of ~10 parts, then combines sub-units into larger assemblies.
-When either watchmaker is interrupted, Hora loses at most one small sub-assembly; Tempus loses everything.
+Two watchmakers build watches of 1,000 parts.
+Tempus assembles piece by piece — if interrupted, he must start over.
+Hora assembles stable sub-units of ~10 parts, then combines them.
+When interrupted, Hora loses at most one sub-assembly; Tempus loses everything.

-The conclusion: complex systems that can be assembled from stable intermediate forms are far more likely to survive disturbance and evolve further.
+Complex systems assembled from stable intermediate forms are far more likely to survive disturbance and evolve further.
 Hierarchical organisation is a selection advantage.
-Non-hierarchical complex systems are fragile and rare.

-Arthur Koestler formalised this with the concept of the holon — an entity that is simultaneously a whole unto itself and a part of a larger whole.
-Every level of a hierarchy contains holons: a cell is complete as a cell while being a component of a tissue.
+Arthur Koestler formalised this with the holon — an entity simultaneously a whole unto itself and a part of a larger whole.

 What Hierarchy Enables

-• Evolvability: Subsystems can mutate, adapt, or be redesigned without requiring the whole system to be rebuilt simultaneously.
+- Evolvability: Subsystems can be redesigned without rebuilding the whole

-• Cognitive manageability: Each level needs only to attend to its own immediate environment — bounded rationality is structurally accommodated by design.
+- Cognitive manageability: Each level attends only to its immediate environment — bounded rationality is structurally accommodated

 The Critical Design Tension